Inventable/PC_Gauge_Interface/PROJECT_PLAN.md

 The gauge stores raw pressure and temperature data.
 The PC application must convert that raw data to engineering units using calibration information read from the gauge or supplied with the job.

+Reference material now exists in:

+- `C:\REPOS\PC_Gauge_Interface\reference\Labview-screenshots`
+- `C:\REPOS\PC_Gauge_Interface\reference\labview-exports\Example Export.raw`

+These files describe legacy workflows and required data, not the desired visual design.
+The new interface should be a total redesign with field operators in mind.

 Early work must identify:

 - Exact memory record layout for P&T samples.